Online Social Networks: Threats and Solutions: Online Social Network Usage

 \section{Online Social Network Usage}

-Today, many online social networks have tens of millions registered users.
-Facebook, with more than billion active users, is currently the biggest and most popular OSN in the world~\cite{facebook-newsroom}.
+\s{Today many OSNs} have tens of millions \s{of} registered users.
+Facebook, with more than \s{a} billion active users, is currently the largest and most popular OSN in the world~\cite{facebook-newsroom}.
 Other well-known OSNs are Google+, with over 235 million active users~\cite{googleplusstat}; Twitter, with over 200 million active users~\cite{twitterstat}; and LinkedIn, with more than 160 million active users~\cite{linkedinpress}.
-While some experts insist that online social networks are a passing fashion and will eventually be replaced by another Internet fad, current user statistics concur that OSNs are here to stay.
+While some experts insist that \s{OSNs} are a passing fashion and will eventually be replaced by another Internet fad, current user statistics concur that OSNs are here to stay.
 A recent survey by the Pew Research Center's Internet and American Life Project~\cite{pew2013} revealed that 72\% of online American adults use social networking sites, a dramatic increase from the 2005 Pew survey which discovered that just 8\% of online American adults used social networking sites.
 Moreover, the survey revealed that 89\% of online American adults between the ages of 18 to 29 use social network sites, while in 2005 only 9\% of the survey participants in this age group used this type of site.
 These survey results are compatible with a previous report published by Nielsen in 2011~\cite{nielsen}, disclosing that Americans spent 22.5\% of their online time on OSNs and blogs, more than twice the time spent on online games (9.8\%).
-Other common online activities that consume Americans' time include email (7.6\%); portals (4.5\%); videos and movies (4.4\%); and searches and instant messaging at 4\% and 3.3\%, respectively.
+Other common activities that consume Americans' \s{online} time include email (7.6\%); portals (4.5\%); videos and movies (4.4\%); \s{searches (4.0\%), and instant messaging (3.3\%)}.
 The amount of collective time spent on OSNs, especially on Facebook, is enormous and ever-growing.
 U.S. users spent a total of 53.5 billion minutes on Facebook during May 2011, 17.2 billion minutes on Yahoo~\cite{yahoo}, and 12.5 billion minutes on Google~\cite{google}.